ebisalp/langchain-experiments/README.md

 ``` bash
 pip install -r requirements.txt
 ```
+If you face errors with pg_config can't be found, check this page [pg_config issues](https://www.geeksforgeeks.org/how-to-fix-pg_config-executable-not-found-in-python/)
 #### 4. Set up the keys in a .env file

 First, create a `.env` file in the root directory of the project.
 Inside the file, add your OpenAI API key: